balajeerc/balajeerc.github.io/_posts/2017-09-20-My-New-Favourite-Terminal-Emulator---Vim.md

 I hate having to use the mouse.
 I do everything I can to change my workflow so that I never have to touch it.
-That includes using a [tiling window manager](/Tiling-Window-Managers), [using Firefox with VimFx extenstion](https://addons.mozilla.org/en-US/firefox/addon/vimfx) so that I can use my browser just the way I use vim and using commandline apps rather than GUI apps for pretty much anything (vim, alpine, musikcube etc.)
+That includes using a [tiling window manager](/Tiling-Window-Managers), [using Firefox with VimFx extension](https://addons.mozilla.org/en-US/firefox/addon/vimfx) so that I can use my browser just the way I use vim and using commandline apps rather than GUI apps for pretty much anything (vim, alpine, musikcube etc.)

 However, the one thing that really forced me to use the mouse quite often was my terminal emulator.
-Most terminal emulators are fine as long as you run commands.
-If you want to scroll up to see text though, you'll need some uncomfortable keystrokes (Win + Shift + up/down in gnome-terminal).
-The most annoying scenario is when you want to select text from a terminal, to copy paste somewhere else.
+In most terminal emulators if you want to scroll up to see text, you'll need to employ some uncomfortable keystrokes (Win + Shift + up/down in gnome-terminal).
+The most annoying scenario is when you want to select text from a terminal, to copy paste it somewhere else.
 The [hoops you need to jump through in gnome-terminal to do this natively are ridiculous](https://askubuntu.com/questions/302263/selecting-text-in-the-terminal-without-using-the-mouse).
-As of this writing, the only sane way to do this WITHOUT using the mouse is to always run your session via `screen`. `screen` is a great piece of software, but I really don't want to muscle memorize a whole slew of different shortcuts to change modes and select text when as a vim user, I have put in the effort of ingraining a functional workflow in me already.
+As of this writing, the only sane way to do this WITHOUT using the mouse is to always run your session via `screen`. `screen` is a great piece of software, but I really don't want to muscle-memorize a whole slew of different shortcuts to change modes and select text when as a vim user, I have put in the effort of ingraining a functional workflow already.

 So, that began my next quest: to find a termimal emulator that lets me use the vim workflow.
 Went through a bunch of terminal emulators trying to get them to fit the workflow I wanted.
 I hit dead ends repeatedly.
 I also tried using zsh's Vi mode.
 Am probably going to use zsh as my shell, but its vi mode does not let me customize the shortcuts the way I like.